AresMUSH/aresmush/game/plugins/rooms/help/building.md

 `lock <exit>=<list of roles>`

 If you create rooms without exits, you may need to use the database commands to find them again.
 You can also use the database commands to destroy rooms or exits.
-See the help files on %xcdestroy%xn and %xcfind%xn.
+See the help files on `destroy` and `find`.

 Rooms have several properties that you can set.
-The %xharea%xn and %xhgrid%xn properties are used to help people get around.
+The `area` and `grid`` properties are used to help people get around.
 They can be used in room descriptions and the 'where' command and such.
-The %xnroomtype%xn property ties in with the 'status' system, to tell whether someone is in the IC or OOC zone.
+The `roomtype` property ties in with the 'status' system, to tell whether someone is in the IC or OOC zone.

 `area <name>` - Sets the room area.
 Leave name blank to clear.
 `grid <x>=<y>` - Sets the grid coordinates.
 Leave blank to clear.